August 5, 2025

 -

-Propose ways to decolonize safety by challenging traditional security methods and instead utilizing indigenous and community-led approaches.
+Propose ways to reevaluate safety by challenging traditional safety and security methods and uplift utilization of indigenous and community-led approaches.

 Developing or Expanding Campus and Community Partnerships